Click on the sections below to find the answer to our frequently asked questions.

 I want to return an item

 We accept returns on both individual items and full orders.
 For a return or exchange to be processed by us, you must return the item to us in its original packaging, and the product must be unopened and undamaged.
-All returns are free, please sent to this Freepost address:
+Please send items to:

 Be sure to get a proof of postage receipt from your Post Office when returning your order.
 We cannot be held responsible for any returns that are lost in transit.